livingincircuits/portfolio/content/projects/2023-12-25/index.md

 when: "2023"
 ---

-As a Lead UX Researcher, you have been asked to provide feedback and make chanegs to a colleagues case study.
-Keeping the structure intact, edit the below case study to be more robust and detailed.

 ## 1) Executive Summary

 We identified that drop-off was less about “lack of interest” and more about *uncertainty, overload, and low perceived value* in the early flow.
 We translated qualitative + behavioural-science diagnosis into a focused set of product bets: clearer orientation, better search/findability, and lightweight “investment loops” (tracking, quick activities) to drive repeat use.